Language App

 Initial Round

 I interviewed 5 individuals to start.
-When I began to synthesize the information, it wasn’t long to start seeing the scope broadening and a flaw appearing.
+As I began to dissect the information, it wasn’t long to start seeing the scope broadening and a flaw appearing.

 Starting with a small batch of interviews was incredibly helpful in understanding how information heavy & diverse this project would become, while also highlighting a major problem to be corrected with proceeding interviews.